Home > Tours > Asia Tours > India & Sri Lanka Tours > India's North & South - Premium Adventure

 After breakfast, we drive (four to five hours, traffic dependent) to Agra, our second point in the Golden Triangle, and arrive at our hotel to freshen up.

 This afternoon, we visit Agra Fort, which was built by the third Mughal emperor Akbar.
 Its mighty red sandstone walls protect the white-marble Pearl Mosque within, plus the palace, courtyards and gardens.
-Stay: Clarks Shiraz (or similar) (B).
+Upgrade to a room with a private patio today – speak to your sales representative for more details (B).

-The day starts with a sunrise visit to the Taj Mahal, considered one of the New Seven Wonders of the World.
-This beautiful white-marble monument was built by Mughal emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal.
+Wake early to visit the Taj Mahal at sunrise, when the white-marble exterior is illuminated by the soft early light, the crowds are smaller and the birds chatter among themselves.
+After admiring it from the outside, we head inside, with a chance to explore the beautiful inner chambers and mausoleum, while our tour leader shares the history of this New World Wonder.
 Please note, if there is morning fog expected, then instead of sunrise, we visit the Taj Mahal after an early breakfast.
 Late morning, we complete the Golden Triangle, driving to the 18th-century city of Jaipur (approximately five to six hours' drive).
 Along the way, we'll stop at Abhaneri Step Well.
 Not your ordinary water well, this architectural treasure is one of the oldest and deepest stepwells in Rajasthan.

 We say goodbye to Jaipur and head to the glorious 15th-century Neemrana Fort-Palace, a sprawling resort that extends over nine palace wings.
 Try not to get lost as you relax and recharge from the first half of your trip.
 Neemrana Fort-Palace is not just a hotel though; steeped in more than 500 years of history, it has hanging gardens, pools with views over the hillsides, and dromedaries (Arabian camels) that will take you on an unforgettable ride around the area (optional activity).
-As the sun sets over the Aravalli hills, enjoy the magical atmosphere as hundreds of lights sparkle across the resort.
-Stay: Neemrana Fort-Palace Hotel (or similar) (B/D).
+As the sun sets over the Aravalli hills, enjoy the magical atmosphere as hundreds of lights sparkle across the resort (B/D).

 It's an early start today.
 We join an indigenous guide at Periyar National Park for a nature walk through the evergreen and moist deciduous forests, which are interspersed with marshy grasslands.
 On this gentle trek, we come across many different species of birds and butterflies, while looking for some of the rarer wildlife here, including elephants, sloth bears and elusive leopards and tigers.
 After our walk, there is free time to wander through the shops and stalls in Thekkady.

-This afternoon, we return to the park for a boat cruise (on sharing basis) on Periyar Lake.
-This will give you an opportunity to see the wildlife that comes near to the lake for water and fodder.
-The guides on the boat are also very good at spotting wildlife and more than happy to help you snap some great photos.
+This afternoon, you have some free time to explore Thekkady village, or consider optional activities like a relaxing Auyvedic massage or return to Periyar National Park for a boat cruise (sharing basis) on Periyar Lake, an opportunity to see the wildlife that comes near to the lake for water and fodder.
 Dinner this evening will be at 50 Mile, a restaurant in the CGH Spice Village where all ingredients are sourced within 50mi (80km) of the property.
-Stay: CGH Spice Village (B/D).
+Upgrade to a garden cottage today – speak to your sales representative for more details (B/D).

 Today is free to unwind after a whirlwind journey through India.
 Walk along the soft, sandy beach or visit the shops for last-minute souvenirs.
 This is a great chance to enjoy fresh seafood from one of the many small beach restaurants.
 Try tandoori dishes – the clay ovens add an exquisite taste to bread and curries.
 Alternatively, if you still have some energy left you could choose the optional day trip to Kanyakumari, the end point of India where 3 oceans meet, the Indian Ocean, the Arabian Sea and the Bay of Bengal.

 Take a ferry over to the Vivekananda Rock Memorial, dedicated to Swami Vivekananda, visit the Gandhi Memorial where the ashes of Mahatma Gandhi were kept before immersing them into the waters and finally see the Kumari Amman temple.
 Spend some time at the Kanyakumari beach and witness confluence of Indian Ocean, bay of Bengal and Arabian Sea.
-This is a full day trip, usually leaving the hotel after an early breakfast and returning between 6-7pm traffic dependent.
-Stay: Gokulam Grand Turtle On The Beach (or similar) (B).
+This is a full day trip, usually leaving the hotel after an early breakfast and returning between 6pm and 7pm traffic dependent (B).

 The adventure ends today.
 Begin your return journey home or, if you'd like a bit more time to explore Kovalam, speak to your sales representative about extending your stay.
 Please note, airport security does not permit any spices/pepper to be carried in hand luggage so please pack these in your main luggage.
 Electronic devices and batteries should be packed in hand luggage as these are not permitted in your hold/main luggage (B).